motech/motech/docs/source/faq.rst

 entered on the MOTECH bootstrap page is only the base for actual database connections urls, you should provide URL with SSL parameter to appropriate config files.

-For MDS it can be set by editing ``~/.motech/config/datanucleus.properties`` and changing the property ``javax.jdo.option.ConnectionURL``.
+For MDS it can be set by editing ``~/.motech/config/datanucleus_data.properties`` and ``~/.motech/config/datanucleus_data.properties`` files and changing the property ``javax.jdo.option.ConnectionURL``.
 For quartz you have to edit the variable ``org.quartz.dataSource.motechDS.URL`` in ``quartz.properties``.
 If your config source is FILE, then you have to edit the file in scheduler directory in ``~/.motech/config``.
 If your source is UI, you have to change the quartz configuration through the manage modules section in the Admin UI.

 .. _instructions: http://dev.mysql.com/doc/refman/5.6/en/using-ssl-connections.html
 .. _documentation: https://docs.oracle.com/cd/E29585_01/PlatformServices.61x/security/src/csec_ssl_jsp_start_server.html